-Following the 2019 Hazard Mitigation Plan (HMP) Update kickoff event in December 2017, the Planning Team sent 2014 HMP goals and objectives to planning participants, requesting review and revision based on the changes and/or policy shifts that have occurred since the last plan was updated.
+Following the 2024 HMP workshops, the Planning Team sent the 2019 HMP Goals and Objectives to the Steering Committee, requesting review and revision based on the changes and/or policy evolutions that have occurred since the last HMP and workshops.

 1.2 – Improve and promote systems that provide early warning communications during and prior to an emergency.